Alh-19/Api-Pokedex/README.md

 - The information of a single Pokémon can be viewed in detail by selecting it from the list.
 - The GitHub link and the design in Figma are available on the readme.

+## Deploy

+The website has been deployed on a GitHub pages server and is available at the following URL: https://alh-19.github.io/

 ## Links

 [Github](https://github.com/Alh-19/Api-Pokedex.git)